 Students understand the importance of mathematics in world cultures throughout history.
 The mathematics of Ancient Egypt, Mesopotamia, India and China are explored as well as the mathematics of medieval Arab culture and the transmission of that knowledge to Europe.
 Students explore the development of European mathematics throughout the Renaissance, Enlightenment, Industrial Revolution and the 20th century.

-Prerequisites: MTH 060, or see advisor for placement score approval.
+Prerequisites: MTH 060 or placement into MTH 070.
 OFFERED AS NEEDED

 INDUSTRIAL & MANUFACTURING TECH.

 Other Automotive classes listed under Automotive Technology (AUTO).

 IT 110